 - An integrated digital system that streamlines your HR processes.

-The graphic representation of the hierarchy of role within a company, clearly showing the internal structure of a company or organization and the competencies.
+The graphic representation of the hierarchy of roles within a company clearly shows the internal structure of a company or organization and its competencies.

 - Performance Improvement Plan

 - A formal document that contains all the required information to help employees reach the goals they must meet and lists the consequences, should they fall short.

 - This type of contract doesn’t expire and remains valid until the employee or employer decides to end the working relationship.

 - A post-holiday depression felt upon returning to work.
 This can be characterised by fatigue, lack of concentration, and a change in mood.

 - Quality Control Management

 - A system set up to monitor the quality and control of a company’s service so that it meets a standard of excellence.

 - Employees who work outside of the office, whether it be from home, or while travelling.